cogneon/lernos-zettelkasten/en/src/2-1-Kata-1.md

 - Book [The Beginner's Guide To OKR by Felipe Castro](https://felipecastro.com/resource/The-Beginners-Guide-to-OKR.pdf) (english)

 #### exercises
+- Using a method of your choice, define your goal(s) for this learning sprint.
+- Share your goal(s) with the Circle

 #### Reflection part
 What is already going well?
 What have you already achieved?